12-Day Family Road Trip

 Build in a rest day:

 Spread activities across days: Each day lists more activities than you’ll actually do.
 Think of them as a menu, not a checklist.
 If Day 5 runs long at Biltmore, push the neighborhood drive to Day 7.
-If your son falls asleep after Biltmore, skip the brewery and save it for another evening.
+If Ethan falls asleep after Biltmore, skip the brewery and save it for another evening.

 Rain day plan: